cristianpiacente01/continual_learning_ids/README.md

 # Master's thesis about CL for IDS

-Repository containing a pipeline with experiments for my Master's thesis about Continual Learning in the Intrusion Detection Systems domain.
+Repository containing pipelines for preparing data and experimenting for my Master's thesis about Continual Learning in the Intrusion Detection Systems domain.

 Cristian Piacente 866020 @ University of Milan - Bicocca